Table of Contents[Hide][Show]

 What to Look for When Choosing a Dog Friendly Hotel

 - Is there a pet fee?
 Some hotels tack on an additional $25 – $150 for bringing your dog.
 This pet fee can be per night or per stay – and even per dog.
-I try to avoid it.
-But it can make a more expensive hotel cheaper in the long run, depending on fees.
+I try to avoid it when I can.
+But, depending on how much your pet sitter charges, even a more expensive hotel can be cheaper in the long run.

-- Dogs in the social media feed: truly dog friendly hotels feature dogs on their Instagram and twitter accounts.
-They actually want you to bring your pup.
+- Dogs in the social media feed.
+It’s one sure way to know if a hotel is truly dog friendly — the pups will be featured on their Instagram and Twitter accounts.
+Those hotels actually want you to bring your dog.

 - Can you leave your dog alone in the room?
-If not, this can be difficult to go out to dinner in winter.
+If not, this can make it difficult to go out to dinner.

 - Make your reservation in advance.
-Some hotels have only certain rooms that accept pets, so you have to disclose that you are bringing a dog, and make sure your reservation reflects that.
+Some hotels have only certain rooms that accept pets, so you have to disclose that you are bringing a dog.
+Make sure your reservation reflects that.

 - Call the hotel directly.
 Some hotels accept dogs below a certain weight.
 If your dog is larger, you still might be able to bring her if you call ahead.
 But don’t just show up with an Alaskan Malamute if the hotel specifies only dogs under 30 pounds.